rohit0122/lets-lighthouse/README.md

 ## Simple setup

-To run this project, you will need to add the following configuration structure to config.yaml file
+To run this project, you will need to add the following configuration structure to config.yaml file Create config.yaml file in parallel to your project package.json file.

 ```---
 - name: Dummy